genium-software/HomeMates-App/README.md

 * Manage multiple houses

 ## System Specifications & Architecture
-This project is built using RESTful API that connects React Native Apps(Android and IOs).
+This project is built by consuming RESTful API that connects React Native Apps(Android and IOs).
 MongoDB is complemented with MongooseJS to help converts schemas into NoSQL queries.
 This main repository provides REST API data and a landing page for marekting purposes.
-React Native is used as the Native Applications that consume provided REST API from this server.

 Below are the basic architecture of this repository:
 ```
- .
 ├── app.js
 ├── config
 ├── db